wahyu12v/wahyu12v/README.md

 An LMS system used by Muhammadiyah Kampa Elementary School and Muhammadiyah Kampa Junior High School.
 Here, I served as the Team Leader and Front-End Developer.
 The system can be accessed at: [hamka-bs.com](https://hamka-bs.com)

 ### Geographic Information System for Pharmacies in Pekanbaru
 A Geographic Information System for pharmacies used by the general public.
-This system is still in development, and I played the role of Team Leader and Front-End Developer.
+This system is still in development, and I played the role of Team Leader and Front-End Developer.The system can be accessed at: [SIG](https://github.com/wahyu12v/Sistem_Informasi_Geografis_Apotek_Pekanbaru)

 ### My Contact
 <a href="#"><img align="left" alt="HTML" title="HTML" width="21px" src="https://img.icons8.com/color/48/000000/html-5.png" /></a>